- Purchase the complete Expat Arrivals Canada Guide (PDF)

-Canada has a large and thriving free market economy, and though there is more government intervention here than in the USA, there is far less than in many European countries.
-Locals tend to be open-minded and tolerant, and it follows that expat businesspeople can look forward to a welcoming working environment.
+Canada has a large and thriving free-market economy, and though there is more government intervention here than in the US, there is far less than in many European countries.
+Locals tend to be open minded and tolerant, and expat businesspeople can look forward to a welcoming working environment.

-The workweek in Canada is Monday to Friday 9am to 5pm, although longer hours are common.
+The workweek in Canada is Monday to Friday from 9am to 5pm, although longer hours are common.

-English is generally spoken in business circles but it is very useful to speak some French if doing business in Quebec.
+English is generally spoken in business circles but it is very useful to speak some French, especially if doing business in largely French-speaking Quebec.

-Women have the same rights as men, and are increasingly occupying more and more top-level positions.
+Women have the same rights as men and are increasingly occupying top-level positions.

 Business culture in Canada

-Canada is a massive country that claims an impressive multicultural make-up, but despite its size and diversity, expats can count on a few consistencies in its business culture.
+Canada is a massive country with an impressive multicultural make-up.
+Despite Canada's size and diversity, expats can count on a few consistencies in the country's business culture.

 Canadians value punctuality, and it is rude to be more than a few minutes late.
-However, it is also not appropriate to arrive too early and disrupt another person's schedule.
-Therefore, meticulous time-keeping is very important.
+It is also not appropriate to arrive too early and disrupt another person's schedule.
+Meticulous timekeeping is therefore important.

-Canadian management style tends to be less formal than in Europe, with managers preferring to be seen more as part of the team and less as aloof authority figures.
-Decisions ultimately rest with "the boss", but input across all levels is highly valued.
+Canadian management style tends to be less formal than in Europe, with managers preferring to be seen as part of the team and less as aloof authority figures.
+Decisions ultimately rest with top executives, but input across all levels is highly valued.

 When presenting information to business associates in Canada, it is important to be fully prepared with facts, figures and documents to substantiate claims and promises.
-Canadians tend to be rational and logical in business and thus won't be convinced by the over-use of emotion and passion.
+Canadians tend to be rational and logical in business and won't be convinced by the overuse of emotion and passion.

-As in the USA, Canadians prefer a direct style of communication, though they tend to be more reserved and less open in terms of showing emotion.
-Confrontation is studiously avoided, and aggression is looked down upon.
-But saying what one means in a tactful and forthright manner is respected.
+As in the US, Canadians prefer a direct style of communication, though they tend to be more reserved and less open in terms of showing emotion.
+Confrontation is carefully avoided, and aggression is spurned, while saying what one means in a tactful and forthright manner is respected.

 Dos and don’ts of business in Canada

-Don't assume everything is the same as in the USA
+Don't assume everything is the same as in the US